 Dr. Person sees both pediatric and adult patients and performs a variety of surgical procedures, ranging from “typical” elective hand surgery cases to complex microvascular head and neck reconstruction.
 Fellows will benefit from exposure to a wide array of hand pathology as well as microvascular reconstruction of complex head and neck defects after radical tumor resection. ½ day per week on average will be dedicated to research activities.

-Dr. Srinivasan, Dr. Dutta, Dr. Morrey, Dr. Wirth and Dr. Cromack’s rotation: A true “flex rotation”, the hand and upper extremity surgery fellow will spend time with both Dr. Srinivasan and Dr. Dutta during this rotation in scheduled fashion, sharing time between the Hand Center and the University (UTHSCSA).
-On average 3 days per week are spent in the operating room and 1 day in the clinic.
-In addition to that, the fellows have the opportunity to work with Drs.
-Morrey, Wirth and Cromack depending on interest and time available on the fellows’ part.
+Dr. Srinivasan's Rotation: On average 3 days per week are spent in the operating room and 1 day in the clinic.
 The hand surgery fellow will be exposed to a wide variety of techniques in the care of upper extremity conditions.
 The fellow can expect to see a wide range of conditions, from the simple to the complex for hand, wrist, elbow and shoulder. ½ day per week will be available to the fellow on this rotation to perform research related activities.

 Sample cases include: Elbow and wrist arthroscopy, ORIF wrist fracture, shoulder arthroscopy (including sad, dce, rcr, capsular release), ulnar shortening osteotomy, open and endoscopic carpal tunnel release, thumb CMC trapeziectomy with LRTI, elbow arthrotomy and contracture release, total elbow arthroplasty-primaries and revisions, total and reverse shoulder arthroplasty, rotator cuff repair, DRUJ reconstruction, thumb UCL repair and reconstruction, CRPP and ORIF metacarpal and phalangeal fractures, lateral epicondyle release, ORIF olecranon fracture, ORIF humerus fracture (distal, shaft, and proximal), vascularized free fibula reconstruction of nonunion.

-Dr. Desai, sees a typical variety of congenital and adult elective hand surgery cases.
-Fellows will also be exposed to complex upper and lower extremity microvascular reconstruction for scaphoid nonunions, trauma, and following tumor extirpation surgery.
+Dr. Desai’s rotation: Dr. Desai, sees a typical variety of congenital and adult elective hand surgery cases.
+Fellows will be exposed to complex upper and lower extremity microvascular reconstruction for scaphoid nonunions, trauma, and following tumor extirpation surgery.
 Fellows will also be exposed to complex peripheral nerve reconstruction and challenging hand ischemia cases.
-In addition, he, staffs the Brachial Plexus clinic at Methodist Hospital and is responsible for the assessment and subsequent surgical management of these patients.
+In addition, he staffs the Brachial Plexus clinic at Methodist Hospital and is responsible for the assessment and subsequent surgical management of these patients.
 By the end of this rotation, fellows should be comfortable with the management of skin and soft tissue, nerves and blood vessels, WALANT and the operating microscope.

 6-6:30am Dr. Green Lecture series